JasperFx/wolverine/docs/guide/http/multi-tenancy.md

 # Multi-Tenancy and ASP.Net Core

 ::: warning
-Neither Wolverine.HTTP now Wolverine message handling use the shared, scoped IoC/DI container from an ASP.Net Core request and any common mechanism for multi-tenancy inside of HTTP requests that relies on IoC trickery will probably not work -- with the possible exception of `IHttpContextAccessor` using `AsyncLocal`
+Neither Wolverine.HTTP nor Wolverine message handling use the shared, scoped IoC/DI container from an ASP.Net Core request and any common mechanism for multi-tenancy inside of HTTP requests that relies on IoC trickery will probably not work -- with the possible exception of `IHttpContextAccessor` using `AsyncLocal`
 :::